Technical Due Diligence

 Checking the code is necessary.
 It isn't sufficient.

-Technical due diligence — sometimes called software due diligence or engineering due diligence — is an independent assessment of a software asset's real condition.
+Technical due diligence — sometimes called tech due diligence, technology due diligence, software due diligence, engineering due diligence, or a technology risk assessment — is an independent assessment of a software asset's real condition.
 The baseline is a code review: does the code have violations, and does it meet the compliance it should?
 That matters — but the code, examined by itself, can't answer the questions that actually decide a deal:

 Those answers don't live in the source alone.
 They live in the commit history, the tickets and PRDs, and the people who made the decisions.
 So we audit the whole system — the code, the decisions that shaped it, and the knowledge holding it together — and you leave understanding not just what the software is, but why it became that way.